Ecualead/server/README.md

 export default router;
 ```

-Using default server schema don't need to use the `ResponseHandler` middlewares.
-There are added to `express` by default to handle all responses globally.

 ### Data validation

 To allow data validation the package includes a middleware to validate any request data.
 Data validation is done using Joi schemas.
 The server package exports a custom instance of Joi with objectId validation.